 The new paradigm for teacher as researcher is likely to include a small subset of the designs that are available in large-scale research efforts.
 Specifically, the most common design that can be used by teachers would involve an experimental group of students and a control group of students.
 Preferably, these would come from the same class and be randomly assigned to experimental and control conditions.
 The short-cycle effect of specific instructional strategies allows for this situation in that many strategies would be expected to product observable effects in one or two class periods.
 Those students who were in the experimental condition might first receive instruction with the benefit of the target strategy.
-While this treatment was occurring, the students in the control group would work independently in some other room (e.g., the library) on learning activities that enhance their knowledge but do not contaminate their prior knowledge of the content.
-After the one or two class periods, experimental and control groups would switch and the control group would experience the same one or two class period instruction, this time with the benefit of target instructional strategy.
+While this treatment was occurring, the students in the control group would work independently in some other room (e.g., the library) on learning activities that enhance their knowledge but do not contaminate their prior knowledge of the control group would experience the same one or two class period instruction, this time with the benefit of target instructional strategy.